 None of them looked too exciting, and the majority I'd never heard of.
 The one I picked was called The Tombs of Atuan.
 It was moderately intriguing, though there's not much action, it sort of drags, and it definitely felt like it was only a small piece of a bigger story, which it is indeed.
 It's the second of a 5-book series plus a book of short stories called The Earthsea Cycle by Ursula K. Le Guin.

 Maybe it's kind of weird that I didn't really start reading fantasy until my mid-20's.
 Maybe it's a desperate subconscious attempt at escapism, since I'm at that point where I'm trying to figure out the entire rest of my life and how to make money and have some semblance of a career I don't completely hate.
-You know, that awesome point everyone loves so much.
-Either way, the fact that this series began in the 60's and has inspired much more famous ones makes it a classic of sorts, and that merits a read, I think.
+You know, that awesome point everyone loves so much, The Quarter-Life Crisis.
+Either way, the fact that this series began in the 60's and has inspired much more famous ones (re: Harry Potter) makes it a classic of sorts, and that merits a read, I think.
 You can do like I did and drunkenly lament your choice of Liberal Arts B.A. later.
 It's wizards and dragons time now.

 Alright, so the lore of Earthsea says that Segoy - a creation diety - raised the islands out of the great sea.
 As the title of the series suggests, Earthsea is an alternate Earth with additional sea.
 There are a whole lot of islands, the main ones being part of a large archipelago also aptly named the Archipelago.
 The central island is Havnor, traditionally home to the king of all the realm.
 There are also "reaches", or various other small, less civilised and less important islands, named for each of the four cardinal directions in which they are scattered.

 The lore also says that people and dragons used to be the same creatures.
-Bare with me here; believe it or not, this whole aspect doesn't actually get that ridiculous.
+Bear with me here; believe it or not, this whole aspect doesn't actually get that ridiculous.
 It's just a laboured metaphor.
 People valued land and material possessions above all else while the dragons valued freedom, and as their differences became more pronounced, some drifted off to the West and some to the East.
 Those in the East changed or devolved somehow into humans.
-Although dragons do enjoy arson and shiny things, so it's not like they're completely pure creatures or anything.
+Although, dragons do enjoy arson and shiny things, so it's not like they're completely good and pure creatures or anything.

 As far as technology is concerned, eh, Earthsea is basically medieval.
 Most people are farmers, merchants, soldiers, pirates, village witches, and so on.

 If I try to write more about the plot itself it'll be riddled with spoilers, so basically, if you're not the kind of person to casually read 5 novels just for the fuck of it (who am I kidding, anyone reading this is a total nerd), read the short stories.
-You'll get the most out of them if you read them all and in the order intended, but maybe you ain't got time fo dat.
-The novels get progressively better as they go along, but they would definitely be best for readers aged maybe 10 - 16.
+You'll get the most out of them if you read them all and in the order intended, but maybe you ain't got time for that.
+The novels get progressively better as they go along, but they would still definitely be best for readers aged about 10 - 16.

 Compared to what was going on before, that kind of violence is pretty shocking.
 Even though the time gap is apparent in the writing, it serves as an effective device for emphasising the chaos and danger of the changing world.
 If nothing else, it's cool how much the author and her writing grow.